Baining Zhang’s Homepage

 Academic Interests

-I am mainly interested in probability theory and related fields, including mathematical physics and the geometry of discrete groups.
+I am mainly interested in probability theory and related fields, including mathematical physics and various kinds of geometry.
 Most recently, I have been studying random walks (in random environments).

 Notes